-- Contact Cisco TAC to obtain the recovery CD for your Cisco Video Portal release. - Create a Backup of the digital media manager (DMM) server appliance on a USB hard drive. - Note down the network configuration information appropriate for your site, either DHCP or Static (IP address, subnet mask, and gateway).
+- Contact Cisco TAC to obtain the recovery CD for your Cisco Digital Media Manager release. - Create a backup of the DMM server appliance on a backup device, such as a USB hard drive or flash drive. - Write down the network configuration information appropriate for your site, either DHCP or Static (IP address, subnet mask, and gateway).